Communote/communote.github.io/doc/dev_preparation.md

 javac -version
 ```

-If you don't have the JDK you can get OpenJDK 8 from any provider like AdoptOpenJDK or if you prefer Oracle's version got to [Oracle's download page](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+If you don't have the JDK you can get OpenJDK 8 from any provider like AdoptOpenJDK or if you prefer Oracle's version go to [Oracle's download page](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 In a similar fashion you can check if Maven is already setup correctly:

 ```shell
 mvn --version